chobolife/study_english/bread_barbershop/Season_1/08_Butter_Fingers.md

 - That isn't any reason to shed tears.
 It'll be fine.
 Because I'll make sure you never let anything slip through your hands again.
 - Oh you would?
 If you could really fix that, I would owe you my entire career.
 - I'm such a slippery fool.
 - Please don't cry.
-If you get sad, then what up do the rest of us commenters have to be happy?
+If you get sad, then what hope do the rest of us commenters have to be happy?
 - Both of you hush up, now!
 - How to make something that has more grip?
 Aha!
 Wilk, go get me the powdered sugar.
 - Okay.